SAFEHR-data/PIXL/docs/file_types/parquet_files.md

 ## Radiology linker table

-An output parquet file named `IMAGE_LINKER.parquet` that defines the connection between the OMOP procedure_occurrence_id for the current extract and the hashed image/study ID.
+An output parquet file named `IMAGE_LINKER.parquet` that defines the connection between the OMOP procedure_occurrence_id for the current extract and the pseudo image/study ID.
 The procedure_occurrence_id can get renumbered from extract to extract.

 See method `make_radiology_linker_table` for more.